letstrygo/templates/README.md

 This repository contains publicly available templates for use with [LetsTry](https://github.com/letstrygo/letstry).

+> [!WARNING]\
+> This repository is not currently in use.
+It is intended for use by letstry once version 2 is released.

 ## Adding your template

 To add a template to this repository: